The Insecurity of Security: Prioritizing Cyber Breaches in Manufacturing

 The Risk

 A: Absolutely.
-To begin, no business is safe, regardless of size and it’s not a matter of if, it’s a matter of when.
-Many small- to mid-sized businesses mistakenly think “Why would they want to ‘hack’ a company my size?”
-It’s not about the information you have but about the bitcoin they can extort out of you, so that you can acquire your information back.
+To begin with, no business is safe, regardless of size, and it’s not a matter of if; it’s a matter of when.
+Many small—to mid-sized businesses mistakenly think, “Why would they want to ‘hack’ a company my size?”
+It’s not about the information you have but about the bitcoin they can extort from you so that you can acquire your information back.

 Studies show that 30% of an organization’s employee base will open a spoofing email.
 Let’s put that in perspective.
-At Stambaugh Ness, we have 113 employees, if 30% of our employees opened a spoofing email and a handful click the link, that could shut our entire network down.
+At Stambaugh Ness, we have 113 employees; if 30% of our employees opened a spoofing email and a handful clicked the link, that could shut our entire network down.
 The question was, what’s at risk?
-Your infrastructure, depending on the type of back-up and/or recovery plan you have in place it could take hours, even days to get your firm up and running again at optimal performance.
+Your infrastructure, depending on the type of backup and/or recovery plan you have in place, could take hours, even days, to get your firm up and running again at optimal performance.

 Managing Your Risk

-Q: Thanks for giving us that perspective Phil.
-I’ve heard of small manufacturers maintaining their payroll systems on a standalone desktop that’s not connected to the internet, and we know that a lot of small manufacturers are reluctant to embrace cloud supported systems and applications.
+Q: Thanks for giving us that perspective, Phil.
+I’ve heard of small manufacturers maintaining their payroll systems on a standalone desktop that’s not connected to the internet, and we know that many small manufacturers are reluctant to embrace cloud-supported systems and applications.
 However, it seems to me that tactics like this are just delaying the inevitable and ignoring the risks that need to be addressed.
 What are some of the recommended first steps to managing their cyber security risk?

 A: That’s an excellent question, Darren.
 Companies must be aware of what they currently have, how they’re managing their intellectual property, and where their data is being housed.
-However, managing your accounting, payroll, CRM or enterprise resource planning (ERP) system on a standalone PC, that is not connected to the internet, is not forward-thinking.
-You’re not scalable in this capacity, and falling behind your competition.
+However, managing your accounting, payroll, CRM, or enterprise resource planning (ERP) system on a standalone PC that is not connected to the internet is not forward-thinking.
+You’re not scalable in this capacity and are falling behind your competition.

-So, how do you become scalable, compete with your competition and reduce your cyber security risk, while securing your data?
+So, how do you become scalable, compete with your competition, and reduce your cyber security risk while securing your data?
 I always like using the analogy of a house.
-Your house has a couple windows, doors and you have an outside gate that wraps around your perimeter, with an exit in the front and an exit in the rear.
-The more ports or the gates, windows or doors you have in your house, that provides more access points for burglars to intrude your house, or hackers to gain access to your infrastructure.
-And if you go out the back gate and forget to close the door – for example – some organizations may open portals to provide remote access for certain employees, or for a vendor for a short period of time, those gates or portals do not get closed.
+Your house has a couple of windows and doors, and you have an outside gate that wraps around your perimeter, with an exit in the front and an exit in the rear.
+The more ports or gates, windows, or doors you have in your house, the more access points for burglars to intrude on your house or hackers to gain access to your infrastructure.
+And if you go out the back gate and forget to close the door – for example – some organizations may open portals to provide remote access for certain employees or for a vendor for a short period of time, those gates or portals do not get closed.
 To correct this, Stambaugh Ness Business Solutions provides vulnerability or penetration tests to find those open portals within that organization and provides a source of remediation.
-We verify that the ports are valid, whether they should be open and if not then we close them up.
+We verify that the ports are valid and whether they should be open, and if not, then we close them up.

-All organizations including Manufacturing firms need to be more vigilant on how to secure their data.
+All organizations, including manufacturing firms, need to be more vigilant about how to secure their data.
 Whether you host it in-house or via a cloud-based application, it’s important to remember that less is more, keep it simple.
-For best practices, we recommend having a single depository for your data; the more dispersed your systems and information are, the greater chance you will be breached.
+For best practices, we recommend having a single depository for your data; the more dispersed your systems and information are, the greater the chance you will be breached.

-When thinking about building, managing and securing your data you need to take a top-down approach.
-Think about what’s relevant to your business, and how do you secure it for the organization and the end users that need access to the data.
+When building, managing, and securing your data, you need to take a top-down approach.
+Think about what’s relevant to your business and how you secure it for the organization and the end users who need access to the data.

 Maximize Your Profitability

-Q: And I would like to add to that, if your avoiding connection and e-commerce opportunities, you’re really missing out on opportunities to streamline your improvement process, maximizing your customer service and ultimately eroding profitability.
+Q: I would like to add that if you’re avoiding connection and e-commerce opportunities, you’re really missing out on opportunities to streamline your improvement process, maximize your customer service, and ultimately erode profitability.

 A: You’re exactly right!
 Even when you talk about the e-commerce side.
 Everyone wants information accessible in real-time.
-They want to be able to login, process payment, do what they need to – to complete their jobs – right online.
+They want to be able to log in, process payments, and do what they need to – to complete their jobs – right online.
 It’s about becoming relevant in the industry.

-Technology is moving at such a rapid pace, a lot has changed over the past two years and there is no sign of the progress slowing down.
+Technology is moving at such a rapid pace; a lot has changed over the past two years, and there is no sign of progress slowing down.
 Five years ago, our Technology Business Process Assessment contracts would be valid for five years or so.
 Today, they are only valid for maybe two or three years (depending on the level of security you currently have in place), and it’s because of the rapid growth within the technology industry.
-Things are changing from day-to-day, new challenges arise and new technology to overcome those challenges are created.
+Things are changing from day to day, new challenges arise, and new technology to overcome those challenges is created.

 It is also important to remember that even though you have a sustainable technology infrastructure, you must regularly perform maintenance and due diligence to ensure your security.